microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 > Note: the model does not prescribe for the cells to be explicitly reified.
 > While some cells may be represented at runtime some of the time, they are primarily a conceptual artefact.
+> An application would not have explicit access to the cell, and is likely not aware of the concept in the first place.

 A cell may be annotated with forwarding information that specifies a target destination cell.
 A single cell may bear any number of such forwarding annotations.